Why Get the AAGS degree? The Associate of Arts in General Studies (AAGS) is a 60-hour degree designed to accomplish three student goals:

 Setting a Standard Since 2003

-Academic Advising administers the AAGS Degree and is dedicated to continually assessing the program to optimize its benefit for the students that it was designed to serve.
+The Office of Undergraduate Academic Advising coordinates the AAGS Degree and is dedicated to continually assessing the program to optimize its benefit for the students that it was designed to serve.
 Although the UALR Core Curriculum has been the foundation of the AAGS since Fall 2003, it was not until the passage of ACT 182 in 2009, that Arkansas set a University’s core curriculum requirements, as the required foundation courses for the designated transfer degree.

 AAGS Assessment Report Archives